syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/export.md

 ## GetStream

 The [`GetStream`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfGauge.XForms.SfCircularGauge.html#Syncfusion_SfGauge_XForms_SfCircularGauge_GetStream) method is used to get the circular gauge as stream asynchronously.
-The output stream can be passed as an input of any other components which accept the stream such as pdf, excel, word etc.
+The output stream can be passed as an input of any other components which accept the stream such as pdf, image etc.

 {% tabs %}